Pearlicia/simple-rest-api/README.md

 2. **Delete Old Container:** Remove any existing Docker container to avoid conflicts.
 3. **Run Docker Container:** Start the Docker container on the EC2 instance.

+**When you're done commit your changes to github to trigger the workflow.
+If both jobs complete then your application has been deployed to EC2

 If you get this error
 ```bash
 permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Post "http://%2Fvar%2Frun%2Fdocker.sock/v1.24/images/create?fromImage=pearlicia%2Fnodejs-app-cicd-docker-ec2&tag=latest": dial unix /var/run/docker.sock: connect: permission denied
 Error: Process completed with exit code 1.